 Thanksgiving is a day generally spent with loved ones, so celebrating alone can feel a bit… strange.
 Strange, but still wonderful!
 Whether you’re intentionally skipping out on family festivities or finding yourself unexpectedly far from loved ones, celebrating Thanksgiving alone can be fun and memorable.
-Here’s a list of ways to make the most of your solo Thanksgiving holiday!

 As we near Thanksgiving, those of us who live in apartments have a few extra things to be grateful for.
 We reflect on how great life is when we are not burdened by a home mortgage – in addition to hefty monthly expenses that include utilities, home maintenance and repairs as well as yard upkeep.
 In addition to cost savings, there are many additional things to be grateful for when you live in an apartment versus a home.

 With Thanksgiving swiftly approaching, it’s time to start thinking about your holiday plans.
 Whether you can’t travel home or you just want two Thanksgiving dinners, hosting a “Friendsgiving” is a great way to bring your friends together for a delicious meal.
 But there are a few things to consider first.
 Here are 5 tips for hosting your own Friendsgiving:

 1. Compile the guest list

 For whatever reason you’re not spending Thanksgiving with immediate family, you’re bound to have friends in the same boat.
 The best part of Friendsgiving is creating your own guest list from the family you get to choose.
 Invite a fun group of friends that get along, and don’t feel pressured into inviting the friends that maybe don’t mix well together or aren’t reliable.